-We have used the following sequences of program transformations, where the exponent indicates the number of times the associated subsequence has been applied (for reasons of simplicity, the arguments of the procedures have been omitted):
+We have used the following sequences of program transformations (the exponent indicates the number of times the associated subsequence has been applied):

+for MAP(a):

-for MAP(a): Specialize_Remove; (Reverse; Specialize{Prop})n, and for MAP(b): Specialize{Remove}; Specialize{Prop}; (Reverse; Specialize{Prop})n-1.
+Specialize{Remove}; (Reverse; Specialize{Prop})n, and for MAP(b):

-Thus, after the removal of the interpreter, the first $Specialize{Prop}$ of MAP(a) propagates the constraints of the error configuration (and this corresponds to a backward move along the transition graph associated with the reachability relation), while the first $Specialize{Prop}$ of MAP(b) propagates the constraints of the initial configuration (and this corresponds to a forward move along the transition graph).
+Specialize{Remove}; Specialize{Prop}; (Reverse; Specialize{Prop})n-1.
+Thus, after the removal of the interpreter, the first Specialize{Prop} of MAP(a) propagates the constraints of the error configuration (and this corresponds to a backward move along the transition graph associated with the reachability relation), while the first Specialize{Prop} of MAP(b) propagates the constraints of the initial configuration (and this corresponds to a forward move along the transition graph).